Getting Started with Blazor TextBox in Blazor Web App

 Adding icons to the Blazor TextBox

-You can add an icon to the TextBox component using the AddIconAsync method.
-Below is an example of how to implement this in your Blazor application:
+Add an icon to the TextBox using the AddIconAsync method.
+The following example shows how to append an icon.

 @using Syncfusion.Blazor.Inputs